RolandChristensen/developer-journal/_drafts/git.md

 * `git log --oneline main..branch-name` displays only commits

 ## Merge branch into another branch
+Note: this is a bad idea when working with others.
+You should not be merging changes into "main" without going through a code review and additional quality gates.

 1. `git checkout main` switch to the branch you want to merge the changes into
 1. `git merge branch-name` merge the branch into the current branch you are on
 1. `git branch -d branch-name` delete the branch now that you are done with it

+Todo: got to here on review.

 ## You forgot to delete branches and can't remember if you have merged them
 You don't want to delete the branch unless you are sure you have merged them.